$\overline{\Sigma}^{\pm}$ production in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV with ALICE: Experimental apparatus, data sample and analysis

 To reconstruct charged pion tracks, the TPC and ITS were used.
 Only good quality tracks were selected within a pseudorapidity range of $|\eta|<0.8$ using the standard ALICE selection, requiring at least 50 associated hits in the TPC.
 To identify the $\pi^\pm$ tracks, a 3$\sigma$ selection on the difference between the measured and expected d$E$/d$x$ values in TPC for pions, normalized to the resolution,~\cite{ALICE:2014sbx} was imposed.

 Due to the relatively large lifetimes of $\psigpmbar$, their decay vertices are shifted with respect to the primary vertex by a few centimetres so that one can construct and apply topological selections.
 The secondary vertex (SV) is reconstructed as a point of the closest approach of the charged track to the straight line of the \nbar track connecting PV and a cluster in the PHOS.
 This approximation of the $\nbar$ track is viable because of the relation of $\psigpmbar$ lifetimes, the distance to the PHOS and due to $\psigpmbar$ decay kinematics.
 The reconstruction of an SV allows one to use standard topological variables, see Fig.~\ref{fig:topology}: the Distance of Closest Approach (DCA) between the daughter particles in 3D space, the cosine of the Pointing Angle (CPA) between the direction of the total momentum and the direction of the vector pointing from the SV to the PV, and the decay radius.
-MC simulations show that the DCA and the CPA have a good selection power for the reconstruction of the $\psigpmbar$ decays.
-In contrast, the distance between the PV and the SV, and the DCA of $\pi^\pm$ to the primary vertex show minor selection power and are not used in the analysis.
+The default selections are summarized in Table~\ref{tab:top_default}.